Skip to content

 Not to worry; I’ve got you covered, whether you’re looking to sell your work or just get your unsellable fanfiction noticed.

 I have my Masters’ degree in Interactive Media from Quinnipiac University.
-I blog, tweet, and go to Facebook pretty much every day.
+I blog, skeet, and go to Facebook pretty much every day.
 And I did all of that for grades and now a lot of that for work.
+And for promoting writing with my own name on it.

 Furthermore, I have been in the social media space for years, long before the term was even so much as coined.
 I go back to Usenet.